 For all the sunshine of his creativity and good looks, Apollo also has a dark side, as the bringer of diseases and trouble, of plague and of murderous arrows.
 And he has a jealous and short temper.
 There are many stories about his bringing tragedy to his lovers and others.
-He was once challenged to musical contest by a human named Marsyas.
+He was once challenged to a musical contest by a human named Marsyas.
 He eventually won - partly through trickery - but afterward, he had Marsyas flayed alive for daring to challenge him to a contest.

 Like his father Zeus, Apollo liked to put it about, as they say.
 Though he never married, he had dozens of lovers—humans and nymphs, girls, women, and boys.
 And being Apollo's lover did not often end happily.
 Among his many flings:

 - Cassandra, the daughter of the king and queen of Troy.
-To seduce her, he promised the gift of prophesy, but when she still rejected him he cursed her so that she could only foresee tragedy and no one would ever believe her.
+To seduce her, he promised the gift of prophecy, but when she still rejected him he cursed her so that she could only foresee tragedy and no one would ever believe her.

 - Daphne, a water spirit, pleaded with her father to save her from the sexual attentions of Apollo.
 He turned her into a laurel tree.
 Clearly, Apollo must have carried a torch for her ever after, because he is often depicted with a crown of laurel leaves.

 - Cyparissus, a beautiful young man.
 Apollo gave him a tame deer for a pet but he accidentally killed it with a javelin while it slept under a tree.
 Cyparissus died of grief but not before begging Apollo to allow him to cry forever.
 Apollo turned him into a Cypress tree.
 The tree's sap sits in droplets on its bark like tears.

 - Acacallis, a maiden from the Samaria Gorge on the island of Crete who was spurned by her proud family for choosing a "foreign" Greek god.
 In fact, he may not have been Greek at all.
 Some scholars suggest that his story is distinctly Asian and he may have originated in the Middle East.
 Among his major sites outside of Greece is the Temple of Apollo Smintheus at Çanakkale, Turkey.